 D).
 Find Long Tail Keywords from other popular keyword tools

-keyworddiscovery.com tool is a pretty good choice if you are looking for long tail keywords.
+The keyworddiscovery.com tool is a pretty good choice if you are looking for long-tail keywords.

 Check Word Steam Example –

-Lots of keyword tools as well as software used for finding long tail keywords abound on the internet… Here is an awesome list of Keyword Tools
+Lots of keyword tools as well as the software used for finding long-tail keywords abound on the internet… Here is an awesome list of Keyword Tools

-Bonus – Search for top searched keywords with lower competition and add them to the content on your website.
+Bonus – Top search searched keywords with lower competition and add them to the content on your website.

 The following are just some of the SEO factors you should consider using for effective on-page SEO: